kbaesler/Wave/docs/features.md

 Class                  | Description
 :----------------------|:-------------
- ``BaseMxCommand``     | Creating a button within the ArcMap application.
+ `BaseMxCommand`     | Creating a button within the ArcMap application.
- ``BaseGxCommand``     | Creating a button within the ArcCatalog application.
+ `BaseGxCommand`     | Creating a button within the ArcCatalog application.
- ``BaseExtension``     | Creating an extension within the ArcMap application.
+ `BaseExtension`     | Creating an extension within the ArcMap application.
- ``BaseTool``          | Creating a tool within the ArcMap application.
+ `BaseTool`          | Creating a tool within the ArcMap application.
- ``BaseAbandonAU``     | Creating a custom trigger for abandoning features.
+ `BaseAbandonAU`     | Creating a custom trigger for abandoning features.
- ``BaseAttributeAU``   | Creating a custom trigger for a fieldwhen the object is created, updated or deleted.
+ `BaseAttributeAU`   | Creating a custom trigger for a field when the object is created, updated or deleted.
- ``BaseSpecialAU``     | Creating a custom trigger for the object when it is created, updated or deleted.
+ `BaseSpecialAU`     | Creating a custom trigger for the object when it is created, updated or deleted.
- ``BaseRelationshipAU``| Creating a custom trigger for when a relationship is created, updated or deleted.
+ `BaseRelationshipAU`| Creating a custom trigger for when a relationship is created, updated or deleted.
- ``BasePxSubtask``     | Creating a sub-routine that can be assigned to tasks within the Process Framework.
+ `BasePxSubtask`     | Creating a sub-routine that can be assigned to tasks within the Process Framework.
  `...`                 | *There are many more that haven't been listed for the sake of brevity.*

 ## Model Names